hsemple/QGIS_Tutorials/source/launch_qgis.rst

 --------------------

 1. To save your QGIS project, click on Project on the main menu, then select the Save As .. button.
-Note: when you save a project, you are saving a file that contains information on all the formatting you applied to the data you were workig with.
-Also, the project file does not save your data; it only saves a reference to your data.
+Note: when you save a project, you are saving a file that contains information on all the formatting you applied to the data during the current session.
+Also, it is useful to realize that the project file does not save your data; it only saves a reference to your data.

 .. image:: img/qgis_project.png
    :alt: View Attribute Table